Treatment and support for alcohol dependency

-You're not on your own - there is help out there
+You're not on your own - there is help for alcohol problems out there

 Who provides treatment for alcohol addiction?

 There are a range of services across the country that can offer help for alcohol addiction.
 Find a service in your area here.

 You can also call the HSE Alcohol Helpline at 1800 459 459 available from 9.30-5.30, Monday - Friday.